 Step 5: Actually there is no step 5 for you because once the machine detects that an adequate number of coins have been dropped, it will start automatically and will complete the wash, rinse, and spin cycles within 60-70 minutes.

-Do not open the top cover after you have dropped the coins because if you do, the process will get cancelled and may require you to drop money again.
+Do not open the top cover after you have dropped the coins because if you do, the process will get canceled and may require you to drop money again.
 Because you may not like to stand by the machine for those 60-70 minutes, make sure that it is in a secure location and someone from the laundry shop is present to keep a watch.
 Do come back after an hour to collect your clothes.

 Laundry Drop-Pickup Counters

-I noticed more laundry drop-pickup counters in Patong (Phuket) than actual full service laundry shops.
+I noticed more laundry drop-pickup counters in Patong (Phuket) than actual full-service laundry shops.
 These counters operate from general shops and display signs like in the picture above.
 They all charged 50 THB per kilo for washing and drying of clothes.
 There is usually a gap of 24 hours between the drop and the pickup time.
-I gave my clothes to such a counter near Hotel Casa Jip.
+I gave my clothes to such a counter near the Hotel Casa Jip.
 The quality of washing was ok but they scared me by returning only half of the clothes that I had given them for washing.
 Because of the outsourcing involved in the process, the counter owner had to make a few phone calls to trace the rest of my clothes.
 I got everything in the end but this was the lesson I took: If you hand over your clothes to a shop or a counter for laundry, count everything and make a note with you.
 When you go for collecting the clothes, count and verify everything.

-Full Service Laundry Shops
+Full-Service Laundry Shops